alexattia/Data-Science-Projects/FaceRecognition/README.md

 Modern face recognition with deep learning and HOG algorithm.

-1. Find faces in image
+1. Find faces in image (HOG Algorithm)
-2. Affine Transformations
+2. Affine Transformations (Face alignment using an ensemble of regression trees)
-3. Encoding Faces
+3. Encoding Faces (FaceNet)
-4. Make a prediction
+4. Make a prediction (Linear SVM)

-Using the pipeline described [in this post from Adam Geitgey](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).

 We are using the [Histogram of Oriented Gradients](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) (HOG) method.
 Instead of computing gradients for every pixel of the image (way too much detail).
 We compute the weighted vote orientation  gradients of 16x16 pixels squares.
 Afterward, we have a simple representation (HOG image) that captures the basic structure of a face.
 All we have to do is find the part of our image that looks the most similar to a known trained HOG pattern.